SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 The assignment and copy behavior for Swift's ``Array`` type is more complex than for its ``Dictionary`` type.
-``Array`` provides C-like performance when working with an array's contents and copies an array's contents only when copying is necessary.
+``Array`` provides C-like performance when you work with an array's contents and copies an array's contents only when copying is necessary.

 If you assign an ``Array`` instance to a constant or variable,